1981 World Series: Game 4

 Jackson brought the Yankees closer with a home run in the eighth off lefty Steve Howe, capping a 3-for-3 day.
+The home run was Jackson's 10th and final in World Series play, tying Lou Gehrig.
 But Howe was able to close out the win, despite Willie Randolph pinning Dodger centerfielder Derrell Thomas against the centerfield wall with a deep fly ball.
 The series was now tied 2–2.

-According to Johnstone's book Temporary Insanity (1985), Steinbrenner confronted Davis in the Yankees' locker room after the game and demanded, "Why did you throw Johnstone a fastball?"
+According to Johnstone's book Temporary Insanity (1985), Steinbrenner confronted Davis in the Yankees' locker room after the game and demanded to know, "Why did you throw Johnstone a fastball?"

 Game 5

 Needing a win to stop the Dodgers' momentum in this series, the Yankees trotted out their ace, Ron Guidry.
 Guidry was sharp through six innings, holding the Dodgers to two singles.
 Reggie Jackson, continuing his torrid hitting, helped provide Guidry a lead by doubling to left in the second off Jerry Reuss, moving to third on a Davey Lopes error, and scoring on a Lou Piniella infield single.

 The game then took a turn in the seventh inning.
 After fanning Dusty Baker, Guidry surrendered back-to-back solo home runs to Pedro Guerrero and Steve Yeager.
 After he had struck out, Baker suggested to Yeager and Guerrero that they move up in the batter's box to take away Guidry's late breaking slider.
 Both home runs were hit on sliders almost to the same place in left-center.
 Meanwhile, Reuss was as effective as Guidry, holding the Yanks to five hits and the lone run and going the distance.

 A tense moment occurred in the eighth when Goose Gossage beaned Ron Cey.
 Cey had to be helped off the field with a concussion, but was cleared to play Game 6 after it was delayed one day by rain.